 As a consequence, the range of $ \tilde{w}_d$ is defined as

 where the upper bound of its support has a double vinculum.
 The first term, on $\lambda_{2d}$, can be seen as a support vinculum, since it allows $\theta_d$ to be upper bounded, i.e. $\theta_d<1$.
-The second one follows from Proposition \ref{prop3} and clearly takes into account the fact that the imposed sampling variance (given $p$) has to constrain the distance between the mixture components.
-Thus, following (\ref{secondvinculum}), the distance has been modelled as
+The second one follows from Proposition \ref{prop3} and clearly takes into account the fact that the imposed sampling variance (given $p$) has to constrain the distance between mixture components.
+Thus, the distance has been modelled in line with (\ref{secondvinculum}) as

 unleashing parameter $w$ free to vary in $(0,1)$, being common across the areas.
-The underlying assumption implies that, for any given domain, the different determinations of each direct estimator pertain to two latent groups, one of which displays a greater mean than the other, for any given set of covariates.
+The underlying assumption implies that, for any given domain, different determinations of each direct estimator pertain to two latent groups, one of which displays a greater mean than the other, for any given set of covariates.
 Parameter $w$ retains the meaning of distance between the regression functions of the two groups and it can be called the normalized distance \citep{Migliorati2018}.

 The underlined parametrization is variation independent without penalizing the interpretability of the parameters.
 Moreover, the target parameter defined in \eqref{thetadef} can be rewritten as

 being a sum between the location parameter $\lambda_{2d}$ and a second term depending on $\lambda_{2d}$, the sampling variance, the mixing parameter $p$ and the normalized distance $w$.
 This shape permits to grasp an alternative interpretation of $w$ as a factor that regulates the impact of sampling variance on $\theta_d$ (given $p$).
 Indeed, due to the different scale, usually $(1-\lambda_{2d})/p > \sqrt{\mathbb{V}[y_d | \boldsymbol{\eta}]}/\sqrt{p(1-p)}$.
 Note that the structure of $\theta_d$ is quite similar to its corresponding parameter in case of skew-normal likelihood \citep{moura2017small, ferrante2017small}.
 In this case, the expected value is the sum of the location parameter and another component that depends on the known sampling variance and a skewness parameter.